 - Store in an airtight container at room temperature for a couple of days or in the refrigerator for a week.

-If you make these spinach and feta muffins, please leave a comment or share a pic with me!
+If you make these spinach and feta muffins, please leave a comment or rating here.
+Or share a pic with me!

 Sign me up for the uglyducklingbakery newsletter!